The Failed Migration of Academic Twitter: A Case Study of Precocious Adopters: Data

-For cross-platform analysis, we also collected tweets via Zeeschuimer\footnote{https://github.com/digitalmethodsinitiative/zeeschuimer} using the query "mastodon (researcher OR researchers OR academic OR academics OR professor OR professors OR scholar OR scholars) lang:en until:2023-11-01 since:2022-10-01".
-Since many tweets were included because the username contained the word "mastodon" (as some users use their Mastodon account name as their Twitter username, we further filtered out these tweets).
+Finally, to understand discussions surrounding Twitter migration to Mastodon on both platforms, we collected posts from both platforms during the one year window.
+Specifically, we collected tweets via Zeeschuimer\footnote{https://github.com/digitalmethodsinitiative/zeeschuimer} using the boolean search ``mastodon (researcher OR researchers OR academic OR academics OR professor OR professors OR scholar OR scholars) lang:en until:2023-11-01 since:2022-10-01''.
+The set of academic-related terms was developed through a preliminary scan of tweets, ensuring coverage of both individual (e.g., “professor,” “scholar”) and collective (e.g., “academics,” “researchers”) identifiers.
+Since many tweets were included because the display name contained the word ``mastodon'' (as some users use their Mastodon account name as their Twitter display name) we further filtered out these tweets.
 We retained only those that contained relevant keywords in the main body of the tweet, resulting in a total of 1,497 tweets.
+We also collected posts through the Mastodon API using migration-related hashtags adapted from prior work \cite{jeong2024exploring}.
+We excluded the tag "MastodonSocial" because it is commonly used for general content on Mastodon rather than migration.
+From a total pool of 12,654 migration related posts, we then applied a second stage filter using the same set of academic keywords described earlier to identify content relevant to academic migration.
+This process yielded 129 posts in the final dataset.